I am having trouble choosing from ALL the different

 What is you personal opinion on this.
 Is this a smart thing to do?

-I never suggest buying carpet online or through an 800 number.
+I rarely suggest buying carpet online or through an 800 number.
 There are just too

 many ways to get ripped off or make costly mistakes.
 If you live close to Georgia and want to make the